infinityhardik/Hello-World/ReactJS/Basics.md

 - It helps to render resolution-independent and SEO-friendly images.
 - It makes up the icon for your application and appears alongside the title in the browser tab.
 - It gets saved along with the bookmark.

+## Differences between JSX and HTML :-

+1. **Adjacent JSX elements must be wrapped in an enclosing tag.**

+You cannot return multiple elements while returning JSX from a function or a class.
+You can return only a single element.
+This is why you need to encompass all children elements within a parent element and return this parent element.
+In case you fail to do this, you’ll get a syntax error saying, “Adjacent JSX elements must be wrapped in an enclosing tag”.
+However, in HTML, you can return as many DOM elements as you want.
+You do not have any rule of returning a single element.

+Note that with the introduction to React 16, one can return an array consisting of multiple elements existing at the same level.
+These elements are separated from each other using a comma.
+Thus, one can write the following code snippet, which works fine in React 16:

+`return [<div>`Phone Directory`</div>,<button>`Add`</button>,<div><span>`Name`<span>, <br/><span>`Phone`</span></div>]`

+2. **Closing tag is required.**

+In JSX, you need to close both types of tags — opening-closing tags as well as self-closing tags.
+For an opening tag, you need to explicitly write a closing tag at the end.
+For a self-closing tag, you need to put a forward slash before the closing angular bracket.
+If you fail to do this, you’ll get a syntax error saying, “Expected corresponding JSX closing tag for <br>”.

+3. **JSX properties are not similar to HTML attributes.**

+Some attributes you use in HTML cannot be used as JSX properties.
+You can see the entire list of such attributes [here](https://reactjs.org/docs/dom-elements.html "Forwards to React Docs").
+This is because all of the JSX code gets converted to JavaScript code at the end.
+You know that JavaScript has its own set of keywords.
+If you try to write these keywords or reserved words as JSX properties, it gets confusing to identify when the word is being used as a JavaScript keyword (or reserved word) and when it is being used as a JSX property.
+To make this distinction, use alternative keywords in JSX for those HTML attributes, which exist in JavaScript language.

+4. **Case sensitiveness.**

+React ‘reacts’ to cases that you use!
+It doesn’t allow you to write something in any case that you want.
+On the other hand, HTML syntax is not case sensitive.
+You can choose to write the div tag as `<DIV>, <div> or <Div>`.
+Well, can you do the same in React?
+A big NO.

+## {}

+Curly braces {} are used as a special syntax in React.
+This can be used to evaluate a JavaScript expression during compilation. **The expression can be a variable, a function, an object, an arithmetic calculation, logical evaluation, or any code snippet that returns some value.**

+All things inside Curly braces {} is treated as JavaScript Code.

+## React.createElement() method

+`React.createElement(element_name, element_properties, children);`

+**This is the JavaScript Code Syntax for writing up HTML inside React.**

+The first argument in this method is the name of the element to be rendered.
+This can be either your custom component or an HTML element.
+The second argument is the object that consists of property-value pairs that can be provided as attributes to this component or element.
+After these two arguments, you can pass an infinite number of children elements, which will be nested inside this main component or element.
+These children can, in turn, have other children elements nested inside them.

+The first argument is mandatory, while the rest of the arguments that follow are optional.

+Example about how JSX code gets converted to JavaScript code using React.createElement().
+One such example is given below:

+JSX code:

+> `<div id="module"><p>ReactJS</p></div>`

+JavaScript code:

+> `React.createElement("div", {id: "module"},`<br> `React.createElement("p", null, "ReactJS")`<br/>`);`

+We cannot return multiple items for a function in JavaScript and hence following JSX expression:-

+> `<h1>Welcome to React</h1>` <br/> `<div>Hi</div>`

+gets converted to following JavaScript Code which is not possible : -

+> `return React.createElement("h1", null, "Welcome to React");` <br/> `return React.createElement("div", null, "Hi");`

+and hence we get an error saying _JSX Expressions must have one parent element_.

+Thus, whenever you use JSX to render DOM elements, the JSX code for the element gets converted to the React.createElement() method in JavaScript.